Joss Lynam: Biography

-He was a founder member of the Irish Mountaineering Club, IMC, serving as president from 1982 to 1984. and he was also a founder member of both the Irish Orienteers and Three Rock Orienteering club.
+He was a founder member of the Irish Mountaineering Club, IMC, serving as president from 1982 to 1984. and he was also a founder member of both the Irish Orienteers and Three Rock Orienteering Club.
 He was president of the Union Internationale des Associations d'Alpinisme's expeditions commission in the 1990s.

-He wrote and edited many guide books to walking and climbing in Ireland.
+He wrote and edited guide books to walking and climbing in Ireland.
 He helped create and was editor of The Mountain Log (the journal of Mountaineering Ireland).

 Family life

-Joss Lynams met his future wife Nora Gorevan when she joined the IMC, the mountaineering club founded by Joss and Bill Perott in 1948.
-The couple got married on his graduation in 1951.
-Nora was the first women to join this club.
+Lynam met his future wife, Nora Gorevan, when she joined the IMC, the mountaineering club founded by Joss and Bill Perrott in 1948.
+The couple married on his graduation in 1951.
+Nora was among the first women to join this club.
+They had two daughters and a son.

-During their marriage Joss and Nora had two daughters, Ruth and Clodagh.
-They also had a son Nicholas who died in 1987.
-Joss is survived by his two daughters and three grandsons, Chris, Ruairi and Conor.
-Nora died in Bray on 6 November 2019, and was buried in the family plot at Shanganagh Cemetery alongside Joss and son Nicholas (Nick).

-Joss's father, Edward, was a map curator and author of numerous books about maps and map-making.
-Joss’s parents loved the outdoors, and there were frequent family outings to destinations such as Connemara.
-His sister, Biddy, died aged 76, just missing her 75th birthday in 2013.
+Lynam's father, Edward, was a map curator and author of numerous books about maps and map-making.
+His parents loved the outdoors, and there were frequent family outings to destinations such as Connemara.